 Everyone has given spot on advice- get measured properly, wear lower neck lines, cold light has done a great post.

 Finally, I do not understand this constant worry about looking like a tart.
-Yes lower necklines are going to draw a little more attention but lets me honest; men are going to check out you’re rack regardless of you’re size.posted over 5 years ago
+Yes lower necklines are going to draw a little more attention but lets me honest; men are going to check out you’re rack regardless of you’re size.posted almost 6 years ago

 I’ve been a 10E since I was 15 and I used to get real upset about it, but now I love it haha!